faisalece/faisalece/README.md

 </div>
 <div class="section-content">
 <div class="description markdown">
 <p>The award section in a resume is a dedicated section where you can showcase any awards you have received.
-This section is particularly relevant for individuals who have received awards for their work in their field, such as employees who have received performance awards or industry-specific awards.
-In this section, you should list the name of the award, the organization or institution that awarded it, the date it was awarded, and any other relevant details.</p>
+This section is particularly relevant for individuals who have received awards for their work in their field, such as employees who have received performance awards or industry-specific awards.</p>
-<p>When including your awards on your resume, be sure to focus on the most significant or relevant awards that showcase your skills and expertise.
-If you have received a long list of awards, you may want to consider including only the most recent or prestigious awards on your resume.</p>
-<p>By highlighting your awards, you can demonstrate your achievements and accomplishments in your field, and can help differentiate yourself from other candidates.
-However, if you have not received any awards, it is not necessary to include this section in your resume.</p>

 </div>
 <div class="items">
 <div class="item">